PlayStratus/Stratus/README.md

 I’m Asher, I am a CS major with a background in Linux, and I’m excited to work on the custom OS and Wayland compositor for this project.

 My name is John Polasek, I am pursuing a bachelor’s degree in Computer Science with a certificate in Cybersecurity.
-I primarily have front-end development experience and am working on learning more about the development backend role.
+I primarily have front-end development experience and I am excited to learn more about the backend developer role.
 For this project I am working as a full-stack developer.

 I’m Carol, a Graphic Design and CS double-major, and I was invited onto this project as a designer.